projectviola/Unity-Twitch-Eventsub/README.md

 - System.Net is required.
 (No WebGL support)
 - NativeWebSocket
-	- Needed for websocket functionality.
+	- Needed for WebSocket functionality.
 	- A native Unity Package.
 	- Use Unity's package manager to acquire the package.
 	- https://github.com/endel/NativeWebSocket.git